cristianoag/msx-picoverse/README.md

 The RP2040 based carts are also compatible with the [MSX&#960;](https://github.com/piigaa-densetu-two-dai/MSXpi) project created by @piigaa-densetu-two-dai, so you can use any of the software alternatives created for that board with this open source hardware.

 If you want to contribute to the software development, please check the [Software Playground](software/picoverse_2040/) folder for more information.

+### PicoVerse 2350

+The software for the PicoVerse 2350 cartridges is being developed.
+The software will be fully open-sourced.

 ## Thanks